What is cross exchange market making?

 Here's a simple explanation of the concept of cross-exchange market making:

-- If one of my friends, say Bob, agrees, I immediately buy the guitar from Alice for 110.
+If one of my friends, say Bob, agrees, I immediately buy the guitar from Alice for 100 and sell it to Bob for 110.

 Pretty neat right?
 I made $10 of profit selling something I didn't own by simply doing a back-to-back, simultaneous buy and sell of the guitar.